-In 2017, public expenditure on health relative to GDP was lower in the four enlargement countries (for which data are available) than it was in the EU.
+In 2020, public expenditure on health relative to GDP was lower in all candidate countries and potential candidates than in the EU.

-This article is part of an online publication and provides information on a range of health statistics for the European Union (EU) enlargement countries, in other words the candidate countries and potential candidates.
-Montenegro, North Macedonia, Albania, Serbia and Turkey currently have candidate status, while Bosnia and Herzegovina and Kosovo are potential candidates.
+This article is part of an online publication and provides information on a range of health statistics for the European Union (EU) and candidate countries and potential candidates, otherwise known as the enlargement countries.
+Montenegro, North Macedonia, Albania, Serbia and Turkey currently have candidate status, while Bosnia and Herzegovina and Kosovo* are potential candidates.

-Statistics on healthcare expenditure and financing may be used to evaluate how a healthcare system responds to the challenge of universal access to quality healthcare, through measuring financial resources within the healthcare sector and the allocation of these resources between healthcare activities (for example, preventive and curative care) or groups of healthcare providers (for example, hospitals and ambulatory centres).
-This article gives an overview of health developments in the EU and the seven enlargement countries, presenting an analysis of health expenditure, health resources, hospital discharges, death rates and infection rates.
+Health statistics measure both objective and subjective aspects of people's health.
+They cover key indicators on the functioning of the health care systems and health and safety at work.
+Statistics on healthcare expenditure and financing may be used to evaluate how a healthcare system responds to the challenge of universal access to quality healthcare.
+Financial resources within the healthcare sector are measured, as are the allocation of these resources between healthcare activities, such as preventive and curative care, or groups of healthcare providers, for example, hospitals and ambulatory centres.

 Public expenditure on health